Deep fryers offer restaurant-style cooking at home

 Finding the best deep fryers

-There aren't many professional tests of deep fryers -- we found one roundup of nine models at Saveur.com -- but those done by editors at ConsumerReports.com and TheSweetHome.com are extremely limited in scope.
-Because of that, we turned to retail sites such as Amazon.com, Walmart.com and Macys.com, to name a few, analyzing thousands of reviews for long-term, real-world experiences with home deep fryers.
+There aren't many professional tests of deep fryers; those done by editors at ConsumerReports.com and TheSweetHome.com are very limited in scope, though we did find one helpful roundup of nine models at Saveur.com.
+Because of that, we turned to retail sites such as Amazon.com, Walmart.com and ChefsCatalog.com, to name a few, analyzing thousands of reviews for long-term, real-world experiences with home deep fryers.
 Owners tend to be passionate about their cookers, and the reviews we read were detailed -- some were even updated after several years of the owner using his or her deep fryer.
 The result of that research is our recommendations for the home deep fryers with the best combination of performance, ease of use and durability.